 Deep in the heart of Southern Africa, straddling the continent’s two Z’s – Zimbabwe and Zambia – there is a definite rumble in the jungle (or rainforest in this case).
 It’s here, encased by national parks, that the world’s largest waterfall beats its heavy drum.
 1,700 m wide and 108 m high, Victoria Falls’ incredible curtain of water is nothing short of mighty.Discover More

 If there’s one thing that’s guaranteed in South Africa, it’s that sweeping views and unforgettable experiences go hand in hand.
-Think spotting Kruger National Park’s Big Five in the soft light of sunrise, getting in some of the world’s best whale watching in Plettenberg Bay and soaking up the dizzying city-meets-sea panoramas offered up by Table Mountain’s iconic plateau – your Instagram followers aren’t going to know what’s hit them.
+Think spotting Kruger National Park’s Big Five in the soft light of sunrise, getting in some of the world’s best whale watching in Plettenberg Bay and soaking up the dizzying city-meets-sea panoramas offered up by Table Mountain’s iconic plateau – this place is a photographer’s dream.

 Backdropped by the impressive 12 Apostles mountain formation and hugged by the surging Atlantic Ocean, its sands are a favourite amongst Cape Town’s locals – as well as being regularly voted as one of the world’s best.
 Oh yes, this is a city that knows how to please its sun-worshipers.Discover more